collective/collective.recipe.backup/README.rst

     false, we fall back to a simple copy (``shutil.copytree`` from Python in fact).

+``rsync_options``
+    Add extra options to the default ``rsync -a`` command.
+Default is no extra parameters.
+This can be useful for example when you want to restore a backup from a symlinked directory, in which case ``rsync_options = --no-l -k`` does the trick.

 ``gzip_blob``
     Use `tar` archiving functionality. ``false`` by default.
 Set it to ``true`` and backup/restore will be done with `tar` command.
 Note that `tar`